 Broad’s world-class finance faculty bring real-world experience into the classroom, while producing research that garners top awards from leading journals.
 In this concentration, you will be immersed in a robust curriculum that pairs finance courses with electives in accounting, preparing you to successfully handle complex jobs from analyst to mergers and acquisitions specialist to venture capitalist.

-Human resource management (HRM) has evolved into a strategic business function as corporations have recognized that motivated employees and a vibrant corporate culture create competitive advantages and increased profitability.
+Human resources and strategic management (HRSM) has evolved into a strategic business function as corporations have recognized that motivated employees and a vibrant corporate culture create competitive advantages and increased profitability.

-Broad’s human resource management concentration exposes students to areas of business such as marketing, finance, and supply chain management with HRM-specific strategies and implementation of HRM-specific programs.
+Broad’s human resources and strategic management concentration exposes students to areas of business such as marketing, finance, and supply chain management with HRSM-specific strategies and implementation of HRSM-specific programs.
 Broad’s focus on data analysis and financial analysis skills prepare you for success in the corporate world.

 The Marketing Concentration in the Broad Full-Time MBA focuses on your success in becoming a sought-after prospective hire.
 From the start of your first year, you’ll work with professors and other students to prepare for internship interviewing.